mediocre/petty-cache/README.md

 Creates a new petty-cache client. `port`, `host`, and `options` are passed directly to [redis.createClient()](https://www.npmjs.org/package/redis#redis-createclient-).

-###Cache#bulkFetch(keys, missFunction, [options,] callback)
+###Cache#bulkFetch(keys, cacheMissFunction, [options,] callback)

 Attempts to retrieve the values of the keys specified in the `keys` array.
-Any keys that aren't found are passed to missFunction as an array along with a callback that takes an error and an object, expecting the keys of the object to be the keys passed to `missFunction` and the values to be the values that should be stored in cache for the corresponding key.
+Any keys that aren't found are passed to cacheMissFunction as an array along with a callback that takes an error and an object, expecting the keys of the object to be the keys passed to `cacheMissFunction` and the values to be the values that should be stored in cache for the corresponding key.
 Either way, the resulting error or key-value hash of all requested keys is passed to `callback`.

 **Example**